goadesign/goa.design/content/implement/encoding.md

 ## Using Custom Decoders

 There are many reasons why your service may need to use different decoders.
-For example you may want to switch from the stdlib JSON package to a custom package that provides a significant performance improvement for your use case.
-You may also need to support binary serialization formats such as msgpack.
+For example you may want to switch from the stdlib JSON package to a custom package that may provide a performance improvement for your use case.
+You may also need to support different serialization formats such as `msgpack`.

 goa defines the interface that a decoder must implement to be mounted on a goa service.
 The interface is: